sdavis1902/vim-config/README.md

 After that, open vim and use command :PluginInstall

 for any projects that you want to run ctags, copy ctags_laravel to project_root/.ctags

+I also like to use the [this](https://github.com/Mayccoll/Gogh) terminal color scheme installer to install one light theme